nottrobin/maas-docs/en/nodes-commission.md

 The next step will be to *deploy* the node.
 See [Deploy nodes](nodes-deploy.md).

-## Post-commission configuration
+<h2 id="heading--post-commission-configuration">Post-commission configuration</h2>

 Once a node has been commissioned, its network interface(s) can be configured.
 Specifically, when a node's status is either 'Ready' or 'Broken', interfaces can be added/removed, attached to a fabric and linked to a subnet, and provided an IP assignment mode.
-Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](nodes-tags.md#tags-for-network-interfaces)).
+Tags can also be assigned to specific network interfaces (see [Tags for network interfaces](nodes-tags.md#heading--tags-for-network-interfaces)).

 From a node's 'Interfaces' page, click the menu icon for the interface to be edited and select 'Edit Physical' from the resulting menu: